 I checked the status of my cake.
 It is definitely expired now.

-I evaluate my options and discover that the molecular fragmentation app still works.
-I tweak the fragmentation software and begin to reformat the cake, molecule by molecule.
+I evaluated my options and discovered that the molecular fragmentation app still works.
+I tweaked the fragmentation software and started to reformat the cake, molecule by molecule.

 : : :

 I have edited the cake's flavor 464398439857439859046283032843750x10' times now, experimenting with its atomic structure.